tlazaro/texture-packer-plugin/README.md

 that are ignored by the TexturePacker.
 Such files that are input but are not meant to be processed should be placed in the ''managedAssets'' folder.

-The output folder is the 'assets' folder and should match with a folder that SBT expects to find resources to be packaged.
-Usually ''src/main/resources''.
+The output folder is the `assets` folder and should match with a folder that SBT expects to find resources to be packaged.
+Usually `src/main/resources`.
 That is the folder that will be subject to deletion.

 These are the corresponding settings with their default values: